-COLLAR RECEIVER: Receives the radio signal from the Remote Transmitter and delivers the static or tone stimulation for correcting or cueing your dog.
-It is waterproof and can be submerged in water to a depth of 25 feet.
-RECEIVER INDICATOR LIGHT: Indicates when the Collar Receiver has been turned on or off, serves as a low-battery indicator, and also indicates when a continuous or momentary (nick) static stimulation button is pressed.
+COLLAR RECEIVER: Receives the radio signal from the Remote Transmitter and delivers the stimulation for correcting or cueing your dog.
+It is waterproof and can be submerged in water.
+RECEIVER INDICATOR LIGHT: Indicates when the Collar Receiver has been turned on or off.
+CONTACT POINTS: The contacts through which the Collar Receiver delivers static stimulation when the Remote Transmitter's Upper or Lower Button is pressed.